jamadden/zpt-docs/docs/tales.rst

 :CONTEXTS: the list of standard names (this list).
 This can be used to
 		   access a built-in variable that has been hidden by a local or global variable with the same name.

+.. admonition:: Zope Implementation Note

+   The following names are optional names supported by Zope, but are not required by the TALES standard.

    :root: the system's top-most object: the Zope root folder.
    :context: the object to which the template is being applied.
    :container: The folder in which the template is located.
    :template: the template itself.
    :request: the publishing request object.
    :user: the authenticated user object.
    :modules: a collection through which Python modules and packages can be
 		  accessed.
 Only modules which are approved by the Zope security policy can be accessed.

-Note the names ``root``, ``context``, ``container``, ``template``, ``request``, ``user``, and ``modules`` are optional names supported by Zope, but are not required by the TALES standard.
+   :mod:`zope.pagetemplate` provides ``template`` and ``modules`` by default. :mod:`z3c.pt` tries to provide those in addition to ``request`` and ``context``.
+For both system, other values may be provided by the calling framework.

 TALES Exists expressions
 ========================